oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

   REGACK                                                            YES

-  Encapsulated Packet                                               NO
+  FORWARDER ENCAPSULATION                                           NO

-  PROTECTION                                                        NO
+  PROTECTION ENCAPSULATION                                          NO
   -----------------------------------------------------------------------------------------------------------------------------------------------------

 [Table 8 Packets with Packet Identifier]{.underline}